 Next Scheduled Read Date

-Each Network Operator must provide to the Retailer who is the FRO for a delivery point in its network at any time, the next scheduled read date for a meter relating to that delivery point.
+Each Network Operator must provide to the Retailer who is the FRO for a delivery point in its network, the next scheduled read date for a meter relating to that delivery point.

-A Retailer may at any time request the relevant Network Operator to change the date of the next scheduled read date for a meter relating to a delivery point for which the Retailer is the FRO.
+A Retailer may request the relevant Network Operator to change the date of the next scheduled read date for a meter relating to a delivery point for which the Retailer is the FRO.
 However, the Network Operator is not required to make the requested change.

-A Network Operator must notify the Retailer who is the FRO for a delivery point in its network of any proposed changes to the next scheduled read date for the meter relating to that delivery point, as far as practicable prior to that change being made, and the Network Operator must consult with that Retailer prior to making that change.
+A Network Operator must notify each Retailer who is the FRO for delivery points in its network of a change to the previously notified next scheduled read dates for a number of delivery points that represent a set, or multiple sets, of established meter reading schedules, as far as practicable prior to that change being made.

-A Network Operator must use its reasonable endeavours to read a meter at a delivery point in accordance with a scheduled read date or as otherwise agreed with the Retailer who is the FRO for the delivery point.
+A Network Operator must use its reasonable endeavours to read a meter at a delivery point in accordance with the scheduled read date or as otherwise agreed with the Retailer who is the FRO for the delivery point.

-If a Network Operator is unable to read the meters comprising a discrete route in accordance with a the scheduled read date, the Network Operator must use its reasonable endeavours to notify that failure to each Retailer who is a FRO for a delivery point to which such a meter relates by 5.00 pm on the second business day after the day on which it was unable to read the meter.
+If a Network Operator is unable to read the meters comprising a discrete route in accordance with a the scheduled read date, the Network Operator must use its reasonable endeavours to notify that failure to each Retailer who is a FRO for a delivery point to which such a meter relates by 5.00 pm on the 2nd business day after the day on which it was unable to read the meter.